Mode8fx/FighterSort/README.md

             /fighter
             /ui
             ...
-        key.csv
+        key.tsv
 ```
 I recommend keeping your unsorted mods on your PC, then copying the sorted output to your SD card.

-Next, you may have noticed `key.csv`.
-To create this, open the provided [Google Sheets document](https://docs.google.com/spreadsheets/d/1HfauMP6ljZyaX7_kDSNJ-t8einsEgXg8YQGODkxP6CY), make a copy for yourself if you haven't done so already via `File -> Make a copy`, and go to the sheet that matches your character.
+Next, you may have noticed `key.tsv`.
+To create this, open the provided [Google Sheets document](https://docs.google.com/spreadsheets/d/1aaScKKdMVOpkFsszZ-uI_kb3F-kEVy_W5SYR6iWR1I0), make a copy for yourself if you haven't done so already via `File -> Make a copy`, and go to the sheet that matches your character.
 Fill in the info for your mod (column F is determined by the other columns' values, while G and H are optional).
 Instead of typing this info manually, you can also download [info_getter.py](https://github.com/Mode8fx/FighterSort/blob/main/oneslotnamer.py), put it in your character's directory alongside that character's mod folders, and run it; this will generate a text file that you can copy and paste into the spreadsheet.

 Next, fill in Column E for each mod, indicating which slot it should replace/add.
 Set the value to X if you want to skip this mod.
 Column J should be changed to either "Echo Slot" or "New Character" if either of those is true.

-Finally, select columns A-I (excluding header) and copy+paste them into a file named `key.csv`.
-Save this CSV file in the same directory as your mods for the character in question, as shown above.
+Finally, go to `File -> Download -> Tab Separated Values (.tsv)`.
+Save this file as `key.tsv` in the same directory as your mods for the character in question, as shown above.

 ### Part 3: Running the Sorter
 Open `FighterSort.exe`.
 If this is your first time running it, you will be asked to point to your ArcExplorer `export` folder, along with the `ui_chara_db.prcxml` from the included `ui_chara_db` folder.